TomK86/Java-Projects/EditCurrency/README.md

 #### About

 EditCurrency is an extension of the EditText view, used in the development of Android applications.
 It was designed to make entering currency values into a touch-screen mobile device easier on both the user and the developer.
-An EditCurrency view has its input type set to numeric by default, and automatically updates the displayed number with NumberFormat currency formatting.
+An EditCurrency view has its input type set to numeric by default, and binds the cursor to the end of the editable field.
+It also uses NumberFormat to automatically update the displayed amount with the correct local currency formatting.
 The user simply has to type in digits to enter a currency value, or press the delete key to go back a step if a mistake is made.
 The developer simply has to add an EditCurrency view to their chosen layout xml file, and call the `getTextAsDouble()` method to retrieve the current currency value as a double.

 #### How to Use EditCurrency